ethereum/ethereum-org-website/src/content/nft/index.md

 - Receive cryptocurrency and other NFTs.
 - Point to a decentralized website, like [ethereum.eth](https://ethereum.eth.link).
 [More on decentralizing your website](https://docs.ipfs.io/how-to/websites-on-ipfs/link-a-domain/#domain-name-service-dns)
-- Store any arbitrary information, including profile information like email and twitter handles.
+- Store any arbitrary information, including profile information like email addresses and Twitter handles.

 <Divider />